Q: How big is Camelot overall?

 Q: Is music offered?

-A: Yes, we have a music teacher who works with both Lower and Upper school students.
+A: Yes, we have a music teachers who work with both Lower and Upper school students.

 Q: What about art?

-A: There is a Lower School Art curriculum taught by one of our instructors.
+A: There are both Lower School and Upper School Art curricula taught by one of our instructors.

 Q: Do you require your students to wear a uniform?

 A: No. We do, however, have a strictly enforced dress code, which stipulates, among other things, that no torn or suggestive clothing is allowed.
 In general, clothing, accessories or hairstyles likely to distract other students are not allowed.